ZanaNowshad/open-interpreter/README.md

 - `%tokens [prompt]`: (_Experimental_) Calculate the tokens that will be sent with the next prompt as context and estimate their cost.
 Optionally calculate the tokens and estimated cost of a `prompt` if one is provided.
 Relies on [LiteLLM's `cost_per_token()` method](https://docs.litellm.ai/docs/completion/token_usage#2-cost_per_token) for estimated costs.
 - `%help`: Show the help message.

+> Magic command responses are rendered in Rich panels that include status, timestamps, and quick action chips (open, copy path, export).
+Long-running exports surface ephemeral progress bars before posting their completion summaries back into the chat.

 ### Configuration / Profiles

 Open Interpreter allows you to set default behaviors using `yaml` files.